GIScience/openrouteservice-js/README.md

 ## Running Tests

+In order to run the tests locally, it is necessary to create a `spec/test-env.js` by using/copying the `spec/test-env-template.js` and to set a valid ORS key in the just created file.

 You can run all tests via `npm test`.
 If you only want to run a single spec file, you can use the `--spec` option, e.g., `npm test --spec spec/OrsDirectionsSpec.js`.